Sitefinity/sitefinity-admin-app-extensions/FAQ.md

 > You can leverage any JavaScript or TypeScript testing framework.

 #### I made customizations to the classic interface, can I apply them in the new Admin App?
-> When working with the Admin App in integrated mode (switching on the new iterfcae via the *Administration* panel), the modifications you made are present in the new Admin App.
+> When working with the Admin App in integrated mode (switching on the new interface via the *Administration* panel), the modifications you made are present in the new Admin App.
 This includes:
 * Menus
 * New Screens
 * Module builder modifications